Tradescantia pallida [trad-es-KAN-tee-uh, PAL-lid-duh] has striking purple evergreen leaves, providing a splash of color throughout the year.

-Tradescantia pallida purple heart grow best in partial shade and will tolerate full sun areas.
+Tradescantia pallida purple heart grows best in partial shade and will tolerate full sun areas.

-It shouldn’t receive direct afternoon sunlight for more than an hour or two.
+It shouldn’t receive direct afternoon sunlight for over an hour or two.
 Too much direct sunlight causes the leaves to fade or scorch.

-While purple heart Tradescantia thrives in the shade, but full sun or bright lighting helps bring out the color in the purple leaves.
+While purple spiderwort Tradescantia thrives in the shade, full sun or bright lighting helps bring out the color in the purple leaves.

 NOTE: If the plant receives a lot of sunlight, the soil should be kept moist.

-The tender purple queen can’t survive freezing conditions.
+The tender purple queen plant can’t survive freezing conditions.

 It’s often grown in gardens as an annual in regions with mild climates and indoors as a houseplant in cooler areas.